-- 1. Strategy of Innovation - a) Introduction, typologies of innovation as well as industry dynamics - b) Innovation strategy - c) Collaboration strategy for innovation - d) Regional aspects of innovation, such as ecosystems and clusters - 2.
+1. Strategy of Innovation

+- a) Introduction, typologies of innovation as well as industry dynamics - b) Innovation strategy - c) Collaboration strategy for innovation - d) Regional aspects of innovation, such as ecosystems and clusters - 2.
 Organization of Innovation - a) Different forms of innovative organization with teams - b) Organizing for innovation with digital technologies and platforms - c) Orchestrating for innovation at digital infrastructures of multiple actors - d) Organizing for innovation with communities - e) Organizing for innovation with crowds and in sharing economy

-The course covers these aspects through case studies discussed in class.
+The course covers the limits of technical innovation through case studies discussed in class.

 Assessment / Feedback

 Element noté 1 2 3 4 5 6 7 8 9 10 11 12 13 14

 Type d'épreuve Presentation Individual project Participation

 Nbre heure si examen écrit

 2nd session

-Coefficient 40.0 40.0 20.0
+Coefficient 45.0 45.0 10.0